Lattice-Automation/icor-codon-optimization/README.md

 > Super naive optimizer creates a directory containing amino acid sequences in the FASTA format and saves these "optimized" / "generated" DNA sequences in a directory.
 It randomly selects a codon given an amino acid, making it a very naive approach.

 `naive_optimizer.py`
 > Naive optimizer creates a directory containing amino acid sequences in the FASTA format and saves these "optimized" / "generated" DNA sequences in a directory.
 It selects codons to match the natural frequency that occurs within E. coli.
 This is what many tools in the industry use as well.
+This tool/script is built upon the `ecoli_codon_frequencies.csv` file in the summaries directory.

 `run_benchmark.ipynb`
 > An interactive notebook that helps benchmark a directory containing FASTA sequences across the following metrics: